-- Chop apples and lime and place into stock pot.
-Stems/core do not need to be removed as the liquid will be strained later on.
+- Chop apples and lime and place into a large stock pot.

 - Add spices, orange juice and brown sugar on top of fruit.

 - Bring pot to a boil.
-Then turn heat to low and simmer for one hour with pot covered.
+Then turn heat to low and simmer, covered, for one hour.

 - Remove cover, stir and add more water if necessary.

 - Strain liquid from fruit pulp and spices.